Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Fundamentals

 \end{enumerate} \end{definition}

-\begin{remark} There is an analogous notion of a weak equivalence between differentiable groupoids, where axiom (ES) is replaced with the requirement that $t\circ\operatorname{pr}_1$ is an open surjective map that admits local sections. \end{remark}
+\begin{remark} There is an analogous notion of a weak equivalence between differentiable groupoids, where axiom (ES) is replaced with the requirement that $t\circ\operatorname{pr}_1$ is a surjective map that admits smooth local sections. \end{remark}

 Note that if the object and arrow spaces of $\sfG$ and $\sfH$ are topologically locally trivial, then the restrictions of $\sfG$ and $\sfH$ to connected components of strata are Lie groupoids by Proposition \ref{prop:RestrictLie}.
 One immediately checks that the restriction of a weak equivalence to strata yields a weak equivalence of Lie groupoids.
 We have the following.